ibm-cloud-docs/Cloudant/api/using_views.md

 >   **Note**: If you want to save old index versions without incurring indexing
 	overhead, you can stop the search index from building by setting `"autoupdate":
 	{"indexes": false}`, or stop views from auto-updating by adding one of the following options to a design document.
-If you set `"autoupdate": false`, it stops all index types from indexing.
+You can stop all index types from indexing if you set `"autoupdate": false`.
 ```json
 	{
 	    "_id": "_design/lookup",